nqobu/nvidia/20260310/README.md

 The AI-Powered Physics Bootcamp helps participants revolutionize their approach to computational physics problems by combining traditional physics-based modeling with modern artificial intelligence (AI) to tackle real-world scientific computing challenges orders of magnitude faster than traditional simulation methods.

-Attendees are introduced to NVIDIAR PhysicsNeMo, an open-source Python framework for building, training, and fine-tuning physics AI models, and guided through progressive challenges to solve complex scientific problems by combining physics-based partial differential equations (PDEs) with AI.
+Attendees are introduced to [NVIDIA PhysicsNeMo](https://developer.nvidia.com/physicsnemo), an open-source Python framework for building, training, and fine-tuning physics AI models, and guided through progressive challenges to solve complex scientific problems by combining physics-based partial differential equations (PDEs) with AI.

 Hands-on practical skills are gained by participants to speed up their research and engineering workflows, whether they are optimizing designs, forecasting complex phenomena, or solving multi-physics problems.
 Afterwards, the attendees will have the confidence to apply physics-informed AI to their domain, comprehend when to use physics constraints versus data-driven approaches, and how to visualize and validate their results.